CommanderPho/obsidian-livesync/docs/quick_setup.md

 # Quick setup
-The plugin has so many configuration options to deal with different circumstances.
-However, there are not so many settings that are actually used.
+The plugin has many configuration options to handle different circumstances.
+However, typical setups only need to tweak a few of them.
 Therefore, `The Setup wizard` has been implemented to simplify the initial setup.

 Note: Subsequent devices are recommended to be set up using the `Copy setup URI` and `Open setup URI`.